-They are playing a numbers game.
+Why Do They Send The Letters?They are playing a numbers game.
 They send out these letters on every reported case of shoplifting because letters are cheap.
 They are hoping that some of the people that receive these letters will get scared enough that they will just send in the money.
 If even a small percentage of people respond and pay, then they will make money.

-If they file suit, it will be under the Texas Theft Liability Act (the text of which can be found below).
+What If They Take Me To Court?If they file suit, it will be under the Texas Theft Liability Act (the text of which can be found below).
 They can try and recover actual damages, costs and attorneys' fees.
 Damages are the loss that they actually suffer.
 The value of the property is one of the damages (if it was actually lost).
 The employee who was involved was already working, so there are no damages in the form of that employee's wages.
 The costs are the costs associated with the lawsuit - typically the cost of filing the suit and serving the defendant with notice of the suit.
 Service is the way that a defendant is given notice of the lawsuit.
 It will include a statement saying that you have been sued, a deadline to respond to the allegation in court, and the location of the specific court in which the lawsuit has been filed.

-These letters almost always include attorneys' fees in the demand.
+What About Their Attorneys' Fees?These letters almost always include attorneys' fees in the demand.
 While they can recover attorneys' fees if they file suit and win (which is highly unlikely), you are not required to pay them just because they ask.

 Is The Civil Demand The Same As Restitution?No - Restitution is different from a civil demand.

 Typically, if someone is convicted of theft, the judgment includes restitution for the victim for the value of the property that the victim lost.
 If the property was recovered inside the store, there will usually not be any restitution to be paid.
 If the property was not recovered inside the store, then the value of the stolen property is repaid back.

-If I Pay, Will The Criminal Case Go Away?
+If I Pay, Will The Criminal Case Go Away?No.

 The criminal case is brought by the state and only the state can dismiss it.
 The prosecutor is actually more likely to pursue the criminal case if you have paid the victim money because they can use that as evidence that you actually committed the crime.

-Because there will almost always be a criminal case associated with the civil demand, talk to a criminal defense attorney about it.
+What Should I Do?Because there will almost always be a criminal case associated with the civil demand, talk to a criminal defense attorney about it.
 Bring in the letter and ask questions.
 Go over all the specifics in your case.